GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install-kubernetes.md

         === "Windows"

-            Open  `My PC` and inside the address that might read your `C` drive place the address which should be `http://localhost:8080`.
+            Install a WebDav client such as WinSCP.
+Connect using the jackrabbit address which should be `http://localhost:8080/repository/default`.
 By default the username and password are `admin` if not changed in `etc/gluu/conf/jca_password`.

         === "Mac"

-            Open `Finder` , `Go` then `Connect to Server` and place the address which should be `http://localhost:8080`.
+            Open `Finder` , `Go` then `Connect to Server` and place the address which should be `http://localhost:8080/repository/default`.
 By default the username and password are `admin` if not changed in `etc/gluu/conf/jca_password`.

 === "Script"